Over the years Google has taken various steps to maintain the quality of the content which is being provided through its platform.

 - Find pages with simple lists and rewrite them into useful tutorials and guides so that the site is providing searchers with the answers to all their queries regarding any topic.

-People do not want to waste their time trying to get answers regarding the same topic on different sites.
+SEO Singapore team believes that users do not want to waste their time trying to get answers regarding the same topic on different sites.
 E.g. if a webmaster has a page regarding top places to visit in new york on their site, then their article should also provide the relevant information about those places like the address, open and closing timings, etc. If they just provide the names of the places then that would be considered as thin content and leave a bad impression on users.

 What is User generated spam?